Searx: Instances

 Any user may run their own instance of Searx, which can be done to maximize privacy, avoid congestion on public instances, preserve customized settings (even if browser cookies are cleared), allow auditing of the source code being run, and more.
 Users may include their Searx instances on the editable list of all public instances, or keep them private.
 It is also possible to add custom search engines to a self-hosted instance that are not available on the public instances.

-Another reason to use different Searx instances, or to run one's own, is that, as of 2019, Google has begun to block some instances, including some of the IP addresses used by searx.me (former instance run by the developer), from querying it, resulting in a "google (unexpected crash: CAPTCHA required)" error.
-In response, some instances have been modified to silently skip trying to search with Google, even when it's the only engine specified.
+In 2019, Google has begun to block some self-hosted instances.
+This included some of the IP addresses used by searx.me from queries that result in a google (unexpected crash: CAPTCHA required) error.
+In response, some instances have been modified to silently skip trying to search with Google even when it's the only engine specified.

+SearXNG fork

+In the middle of 2021, some contributors of SearX forked the repo to SearXNG with a view to provide faster debugging and fixes of engine errors.
+SearXNG is for users that need a faster upstream development time with fewer bugs.
+User theme, engine reliability and anonymous metrics are the most notable changes in SearXNG.